Streamliners for Answer Set Programming: Experiments

 \subsection{Towers of Hanoi}

-The Towers of Hanoi is a puzzle where the input is the initial configuration of $n$ disks of different sizes in $3$ pegs.
-Usually, in the initial configuration, the disks are all placed in the first peg.
-The goal is to find a sequence of movements of the disks, such that all disks are moved from the first peg to the third one.
-Only the topmost disk of a peg can be moved at a time, and a disk cannot be moved to a peg already containing a disk of a smaller size.
-We synthetically generated $11$ trivial instances for training, while $46$ test instances were drawn from the work of Gebser et al.~\cite{DBLP:journals/tplp/GebserKKS19}.
+Towers of Hanoi is a puzzle where the input is the initial configuration of $n$ disks of different sizes on $3$ pegs.
+Usually, in the initial configuration, the disks are all placed on the first peg.
+The goal is to find a sequence of movements of the disks such that all disks are moved from the first peg to the third one.
+Only the topmost disk of a peg can be moved at a time, and a disk cannot be moved to a peg already containing some disk of smaller size.
+We synthetically generated $11$ trivial instances for training, while $46$ test instances were taken from the work of Gebser et al.~\cite{DBLP:journals/tplp/GebserKKS19}.